AlexHalbesleben/SmarterCalendar/README.md

 This is my attempt at creating an intelligent calendar.
 This calendar will divide your tasks into chunks and intelligently schedule them.

-This project is under active development but is usable in its current state.
+This project is under active development but is pretty usable in its current state.
 Click the link above to try it out.

 If you want to contribute, thank you!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.